Engineering: Social context

-The engineering profession engages in a wide range of activities, from large collaboration at the societal level, and also smaller individual projects.
-Almost all engineering projects are obligated to some sort of financing agency: a company, a set of investors, or a government.
-The few types of engineering that are minimally constrained by such issues are pro bono engineering and open-design engineering.
+The engineering profession engages in a range of activities, from collaboration at the societal level, and smaller individual projects.
+Almost all engineering projects are obligated to a funding source: a company, a set of investors, or a government.
+The types of engineering that are less constrained by such a funding source, are pro bono, and open-design engineering.

-By its very nature engineering has interconnections with society, culture and human behavior.
-Every product or construction used by modern society is influenced by engineering.
-The results of engineering activity influence changes to the environment, society and economies, and its application brings with it a responsibility and public safety.
+Engineering has interconnections with society, culture, and human behavior.
+Most products and constructions used by modern society, are influenced by engineering.
+Engineering activities have an impact on the environment, society, economies, and public safety.

-Engineering projects can be subject to controversy.
-Examples from different engineering disciplines include the development of nuclear weapons, the Three Gorges Dam, the design and use of sport utility vehicles and the extraction of oil.
-In response, some western engineering companies have enacted serious corporate and social responsibility policies.
+Engineering projects can be controversial.
+Examples from different engineering disciplines include: the development of nuclear weapons, the Three Gorges Dam, the design and use of sport utility vehicles, and the extraction of oil.
+In response, some engineering companies have enacted serious corporate and social responsibility policies.

-Engineering is a key driver of innovation and human development.
-Sub-Saharan Africa, in particular, has a very small engineering capacity which results in many African nations being unable to develop crucial infrastructure without outside aid.
 The attainment of many of the Millennium Development Goals requires the achievement of sufficient engineering capacity to develop infrastructure and sustainable technological development.

-All overseas development and relief NGOs make considerable use of engineers to apply solutions in disaster and development scenarios.
-A number of charitable organizations aim to use engineering directly for the good of mankind:
+Overseas development and relief NGOs make considerable use of engineers, to apply solutions in disaster and development scenarios.
+Some charitable organizations use engineering directly for development: